The two-player game of chess is played with 32 pieces on a 64 square checkerboard, 8 squares along each side and 16 pieces for each player.

 The rule that a pawn may move two squares from its starting location, is countered by the ability of an approaching pawn to capture it as though it had only moved one square.

 Chess is believed to have originated in northwest India during the Gupta Empire, where its early form in the 6th century was known as chaturaṅga (four divisions [of the military] – infantry, cavalry, elephants, and chariotry, represented by the pieces that would evolve into the modern pawn, knight, bishop, and rook, respectively).
-According to both Chess historians Gerhard Josten and Isaak Linder "the early beginnings" of chess can be traced back to the Kushan Empire in ancient Afghanistan.
+According to both Chess historians Gerhard Josten and Isaak Linder "the early beginnings" of chess can be traced back to the Kushan Empire based around what are today Pakistan and Afghanistan.
 The earliest evidence of chess is found in the neighboring Sassanid Persia around 600, where the game came to be known by the name chatrang.
 Chatrang is evoked in three epic romances written in Pahlavi (Middle Persian).
 Chatrang was taken up by the Islamic world after the Muslim conquest of Persia (633–644), where it was then named shatranj, with the pieces largely retaining their Persian names.
 In Spanish "shatranj" was rendered as ajedrez ("al-shatranj"), in Portuguese as xadrez, and in Greek as ζατρίκιον (zatrikion, which comes directly from the Persian chatrang), but in the rest of Europe it was replaced by versions of the Persian shāh ("king"), which was familiar as an exclamation and became the English words "check" and "chess".
 Murray theorized that Muslim traders came to European seaports with ornamental chess kings as curios before they brought the game of chess.

 The game reached Western Europe and Russia by at least three routes, the earliest being in the 9th century.
 By the year 1000, it had spread throughout Europe.
 Introduced into the Iberian Peninsula by the Muslim Moors in the 10th century, it was described in a famous 13th-century manuscript covering shatranj, backgammon, and dice, named the Libro de los juegos.